-When USCIS hosts an administrative naturalization ceremony in which an external organization (such as another federal agency) plays a role, USCIS is ultimately responsible for ensuring that the event is important, dignified, and significant.
+When USCIS hosts an administrative naturalization ceremony^[54] in which an external organization (such as another federal agency or a local community-based organization) plays a role, ^[55] USCIS is ultimately responsible for ensuring that the event is important, dignified, and significant.
 While USCIS welcomes participation from external organizations, USCIS does not formally co-host ceremonies with external organizations.